sanketss84/sanketss84.github.io/articles/20230129-generate-dxf-for-top-and-bottom-acrylic-case.md

 repeat the same for bottom plate and give these files to your laser acrylic service and you have your top and bottom plate with plate holes.

 EDIT:
-Seems like F.Mask might be larger so I have decided to just print the Edge.Cut DXF file and manually drill the holes with a drill machine.
+Seems like F.Mask might generate larger holes than needed so I have decided to just print the Edge.Cut DXF file and manually drill the holes with a drill machine.

 ## Further notes
 While this merging of multiple dxf into a single dxf should be part of KiCAD but its still not there in it, I am a beginner with KiCAD and atleast I could not find this so thankfully FreeCAD was there to rescue.